lordmulder/mhash-384/README.md

 ### Finalization

-Last but not least, the computation of the MHash-384 digest is *finalized* by XOR'ing the current hash value with the very last 384-Bit word of the XOR-table.
-This 384-Bit word has index 256 and therefore can *never* be selected by any input byte value.
+Last but not least, the computation of the MHash-384 digest is **finalized** by XOR'ing the current hash value, as it appears after the last message byte has been processed, with the very last 384-Bit word of the XOR-table &ndash; that 384-Bit word has index `0x256` and hence can *never* be selected by any input message byte value in a regular update step &ndash; as well as with current RND-table row.
+Moreover, the final result will be subject to the same *substitution* operation as described above (cf. SBX-table).

+The *unique* finalization step ensures that it will ***not*** be possible to "continue" the computation of a known *final* MHash-384 hash value by simply appending further message bytes.
+Implementations that wish to do so may, of course, retain the current hash value, as it appeared right *before* the finalization step, and later "continue" the computation based on *that* value.

 ## Pseudocode